Why You Need to Upgrade Your 60 amp Electrical Panel in Calgary

 Today, a 60-amp service is unlikely to meet the necessary power requirements of the average home.
 New advancements and options regarding modern appliances, including steam showers, hot tub electrical installations, Tesla home charger installations, and steam ovens all within themselves, require 60 amps or higher to run.

-Attempting to include additional modern devices in a home that only runs on 60-amps can cause several inconveniences.
+Attempting to include additional modern devices in a home that only runs on 60 amp electrical panel can cause several inconveniences.
 Main breakers can trip, and water lines may freeze if the home is left unattended for long periods of time.
 The most worrisome is if your main breaker malfunctions, overheating the conductors that run out to the main power lines and be the cause for disaster.

 Overall, it is unlikely that you would achieve all the comforts of a modern home without increasing your panel capacity through an electrical upgrade.
 It would also be an unnecessary hassle to operate a modern lifestyle without incorporating the appliances commonly seen in Calgary homes today.